Thomas-mci-21/bvh_triangle/README.md

-# Ray Tracing Renderer with BVH Acceleration
+# Ray Tracer with BVH Acceleration
 This project implements a simple ray tracer using a Bounding Volume Hierarchy (BVH) tree for efficient ray-object intersection tests.
 The ray tracer reads a 3D model from an .obj file, builds a BVH tree, and renders the scene using ray tracing.

 ## Features